Ashwini1011/Zomato-Clone/README.md

 # Zomato Clone
-This project is a try to make zomato clone.Zomato is a one of leading the food delivering company in India.
+This project is a try to make zomato clone.Zomato is a one of the food delivering company in India.

 ## Requirements